DemaciaLarz/TDQN-in-keras/README.md

 * in the notebooks folder there are some notebooks on preprocessing, results and training.
 * the CSV file is Powercell data up until 2020-09-25.

-#### Results comments
+#### Results
 On **gold**, the first results that came in are [these](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/results_1_gold.html).
 What really made the difference from flat to actual learning were a proper implementation of the X2 state, and a reward clipping procedure.
 See more about this in the TDQN implementation notes [here]().

-You can follow the training of the mentioned gold model [here](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/training_1_gold.html).
+You can follow the training of a gold model [here](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/training_1_gold.html).

 After some further runs the following results were obtained: